Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Accelerating Feedforward Computation

-In general, a recurrence relation can be represented as a directed acyclic graph (DAG) with $T+1$ nodes $\{\bfu, \bfs_1, \bfs_2, \cdots, \bfs_T\}$ to indicate computational dependency between different states.
-The number of parallel iterations needed for the Jacobi method to converge equals the graph diameter, whereas the number of iterations required for feedforward computation is $T$.
-From this observation, \emph{Jacobi methods have a greater advantage when the DAG has a smaller diameter}.
-In practice, the corresponding DAG of many feedforward processes in machine learning may not have a small graph diameter.
-For example, both ResNet and DenseNet have a diameter of $T$ because adjacent layers are connected.
-However, many connections may carry small weights and the resulting DAG after removing these insignificant connections can have a much smaller effective diameter.
-This is corroborated in our experiments on DenseNets, where a Jacobi-based approach achieves superior performance.
+In general, a recurrence relation can be represented as a directed acyclic graph (DAG) with $T+1$ nodes $\{\bfu, \bfs_1, \bfs_2, \cdots, \bfs_T\}$ to indicate computational dependency between states.
+The number of parallel iterations needed for the Jacobi method to converge is upper bounded by the \emph{critical path length}~\citep{kelley1959critical} (\ie, the length of the longest path between all pairs of nodes), whereas the number of iterations required for standard feedforward computation is always $T$.
+Therefore, \emph{Jacobi methods are better when the DAG has a smaller critical path length}.